 13.1.
 The Company.
 The Service, all Intellectual Property Rights contained in or used by the Service, the Company’s Confidential Information, and all other materials provided by the Company or accessible to the Client and Users are and will remain the exclusive property of Runtime Collective Limited and its affiliates or any of their licensors, as applicable.
 The Client only has a limited license as described in Article 4.
 The Client shall not challenge or contest the rights to or ownership of the Service by Runtime Collective Limited and its affiliates, or otherwise attempt to assert any proprietary rights in the Service.

 13.2.
 The Client.
 The Client shall retain all Intellectual Property Rights in information that it submits to the Service.

 14. Publicity.
 Subject to its confidentiality obligations under Section 12.2, the Company may at its sole discretion issue a public statement or communication or otherwise disclose that the Client is a client of the Company.
-Unless the Client has notified the Company in writing that it does not wish to do so, the Client grants the Company a license to use the Client’s name, logo and trademarks for public relations activities, including without limitation, using the Client’s logo on the Company’s client list and creating a written case study for the Company’s website.
+Unless the Client has notified the Company in writing that it does not wish to do so, the Client grants the Company a license to use the Client’s name, logo and trademarks for public relations activities, including without limitation, on the Company’s client list and website.

 15. Representations and Warranties.

 15.1.
 Mutual Representations and Warranties.
 Each party represents and warrants that:

 15.1.1. it has the legal capacity and authority to enter into this Agreement, to perform the obligations and to consummate the transactions contemplated under this Agreement;

 15.1.2. this Agreement is valid and binding upon and enforceable against it;